yosa12978/yosa12978/README.md

 👯 I'm looking to collaborate on: C#, Golang or Node.js related projects

-📚 I'm learning Rust now
+📚 I'm learning Number Theory now

 📫 How to reach me: <yusuf_yakubov@hotmail.com>